5 Reasons to start your wedding ceremony on time

 What to do if you are more than 15 mins late for your wedding

-If you are going to be late, get a message to the rest of the bridal party and the celebrant who is waiting at the venue.
+If you are going to be late, get a message to the rest of the wedding party and the celebrant who is waiting at the venue.
 This simple act will alleviate a lot of stress for all involved.
 The celebrant’s phone will be on silent so call someone who will likely answer.
-Maybe tee this up with the MC for the night that they are on standby for any last minute emergency calls.
+Maybe tee this up with the MC that they are on standby for any last minute emergency calls.

 Finally, if you are late for whatever reason and you can’t do anything about it, try not to stress and let it ruin your day.
 Everyone will wait 😉